 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XZ-2 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the XZ-2 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the XZ-2 from Olympus.
+Both the XZ-2 and the HX400V have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus XZ-2 and the Sony HX400V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.